JackLawrenceCRISPR/GuiPad/README.md

 # Configuration
 A csettings.ini file can be used in Guipad.Guipad("PathToSettings.ini") for additional customisation.

-Generate a standard file using:
+Generate a standard settings file using:
 ```python
 import os
 import GuiPad